 Que.1 What is the meaning of derivative trading?

 Ans.
-Traders who engage in derivatives trading speculate on the price behavior of a financial instrument with the goal of profiting without actually owning the asset.
+Traders who engage in derivatives trading speculate on the price behaviour of a financial instrument with the goal of profiting without actually owning the asset.

 Que.2 What are some examples of derivatives trading?